ten-protocol/foundation/governance-guidelines.md

 Voting participation is open to any potential Participant or token holder on the Network, subject to meeting the following criteria:
 1. Hold at least 1000 OBX utility tokens (used to pay for transactions on the network).

-The Participant Community has the right to:
+The Membership Participants have the right to:
 1. Propose a formal Governance Proposal to the Foundation for voting.
 This must meet the appropriate standards and formats.
 2. Request observer representation at a board meeting subject to logistical constraints.
 3. Utilise any brand and marketing materials that may be provided by the Foundation to Participants.
 4. Identify themselves as Participants of the Foundation.
 5. Vote in the periodic election of a new Board.

-The following activities are 'permissionless'; that is, anyone can undertake them, regardless of whether they meet the criteria for Foundation Membership:
+The following activities are 'permissionless'; that is, anyone can undertake them, regardless of whether they meet the criteria for Membership:
 1. Participate in conferences, projects and initiatives of the Foundation.
 Numbers of participants and any additional costs will depend on the individual event.
 2. Use the Test Network for test application activities running 'in test'.